Taj Mahal at Agra, India is an incredible ivory-white marble mausoleum on the south bank of the Yamuna river. It is one of the

-It is estimated that 32 million Indian rupees were spent to construct Taj Mahal, which would be approximately 52.8 billion rupees (US$827 million)
+It is estimated that 32 million Indian rupees were spent to construct it, which would be approximately 52.8 billion rupees (US$827 million)

 Taj Mahal was badly damaged and looted during early 18th century by Jat rulers of Bharatpur.
 Raja Ram Jat invaded Agra and plundered Akbar’s tomb and Taj Mahal.
 They ransacked and looted gold, jewels, precious stones and destroyed other things to avenge the death of his father Gokula.

-During the first war of Indian Independence 1857, Taj Mahal was again badly vandalized and defaced by British soldiers.
-They chiselled out precious and semi-precious stones from the walls of Taj Mahal.
+During the first war of Indian Independence 1857, it was again badly vandalized and defaced by British soldiers.
+They chiselled out precious and semi-precious stones from its walls.

 Lord Curzon ordered the much need restoration of the Taj Mahal which had lost its glory and grandeur during these attacks and wars.

 Taj Mahal’s lush green gardens were also remodelled as per British-style lawns.
 He also installed a large lamp in the inner chamber, modelled after Cairo mosque.